Marianne Burkhalter & Christian Sumi

 Rudolf Steiger and Flora Steiger-Crawford

-“House Steiger.
-Doldertal Zurich 1959” for the first time offers an in-depth look at the genesis of this masterpiece of modern Swiss architecture.
+“The Steiger House.
+Doldertal Zurich 1959: Rudolf Steiger and Flora Steiger- Crawford” offers a first in-depth look at the genesis of this masterpiece of modern Swiss architecture.
 Detailed analyses illustrate the central layout and outline the chronology, typology and construction of the building.
-Further contributions illuminate the relationship to local typography, the cultural context of the building, as well as important historical and contemporary architectural references, including House Steiger’s famous neighbors.
+Further contributions illuminate the relationship to local topography, the cultural context of the building, as well as important historical and contemporary architectural references, including the Steiger House’s famous neighbors.

-“House Steiger.
-Doldertal Zurich 1959” for the first time offers an in-depth look at the genesis of this masterpiece of modern Swiss architecture.
+“The Steiger House.
+Doldertal Zurich 1959: Rudolf Steiger and Flora Steiger- Crawford” offers a first in-depth look at the genesis of this masterpiece of modern Swiss architecture.
 Detailed analyses illustrate the central layout and outline the chronology, typology and construction of the building.
-Further contributions illuminate the relationship to local typography, the cultural context of the building, as well as important historical and contemporary architectural references, including House Steiger’s famous neighbors.
+Further contributions illuminate the relationship to local topography, the cultural context of the building, as well as important historical and contemporary architectural references, including the Steiger House’s famous neighbors.

 Author(s): Marianne Burkhalter, Christian Sumi